beijiez/gproductivity-hack/README.md

 ## What

-This is a hackakathon project to utilize Semantic Kernel to build a web application.
-The web application is a simple web application that allows users to retrieve his/her unread emails in a summary format, propose possible replies, and detect the sentiment of the email.
+This is a hackakathon project to utilize Semantic Kernel to build a sample web application.
+The web application is a simple tool that allows users to retrieve his/her unread emails in a summary format, propose possible replies, detect the sentiment of the email, and search for email with keywords.

+It features
+- 3 Semantic Functions (reply email, summarize emails) in the folder [plugins](./semantic_kernel/plugins/)
+- 1 Native Function with Semantic Memory integration - [search email](./semantic_kernel/search_emails.py#55)

 ## Get started